Huy-DNA/MPiSC/report/chapters/introduction/index.typ

 == Objective <objective>

 This thesis aims to:
-- Investigate state-of-the-art shared-memory MPSC.
+- Investigate state-of-the-art shared-memory MPSCs.
-- Select potential algorithms to be ported.
+- Select potential MPSC algorithms to be ported to distributed MPSC algorithms using MPI-3 RMA.
 - Adapt/Optimize the ported algorithms to fit the constraints of distributed computing.
 - Benchmark the ported algorithms.